 For some, it is an option to leave the impacted canine untreated.
 It can remain buried, and it will cause no discomfort nor will it affect other teeth.
 An examination in our office would be necessary to determine whether treatment would be necessary.

 However, there are risks if the impacted canines are left unchecked.
 The buried tooth can damage the roots of other teeth or growth of a cyst might be possible.
-It can also affect dental appearance, your smile might look somewhat off, because of the missing canines
+It can also affect dental appearance, your smile might look somewhat off, because of the missing canine.

-If possible saving impacted upper canine is a priority.
+If possible, saving an impacted upper canine is a priority.
 Canines are important for biting and chewing and overall appearance.
 A treatment option is to expose the impacted teeth and then move it to its proper position with the use of an orthodontic appliance.
 The process of moving the impacted teeth will take time.
-Another treatment that allows for the rescue of the canines, but with the more immediate result is transplantation.
+Another treatment that allows for the rescue of the canines, but with the more immediate result, is transplantation.
 Transplantation involves the removal of the canine from its abnormal position, then replacing it to the correct position.
 However, it’s important to note that not all cases qualify for this treatment and if the tooth fails to function as a normal tooth, removal of the transplanted tooth might be necessary.

 If the impacted tooth is in a poor position, it might be possible to remove the tooth completely.
 After the removal, other dental procedures would be necessary, such as bridging, dentures or implants would be necessary if the procedure leaves a gap.

 The assessment and treatment for impacted canines would vary from patient to patient.
 There are risks for either leaving the condition untreated or opting for treatment through minor surgery.
 For the necessary expert advice with our board-certified orthodontists, visit us at New England Orthodontic Specialists or call (978) 529-3030 today!